 Hop Bush, Hopseed Bush

 Native to many warmer regions, such as Arizona and Hawaii (where it is called ’a’ali’i).
-Fast-growing shrub with many upright stems; reaches 10 to 15 ft. high and spreads almost as wide (can be trained to tree form by cutting out all but single stem).
+Fast-growing shrub with many upright stems; reaches 10–15 ft. tall and spreads almost as wide (can be trained to a tree form by cutting out all but a single stem).
 Willowlike green leaves to 4 in. long.
-Inconspicuous flowers followed in late spring or summer by ornamental, papery seed capsules that may be red, pink, tan, yellow, or green.
+Inconspicuous flowers are followed in late spring or summer by ornamental, papery seed capsules that may be red, pink, tan, yellow, or green.
 In Hawaii, the capsules are used in leis.

 Botanists recently combined this genus with Cimicifuga, and in doing so, they lumped together...

 Tight, dense, spherical red-purple flower clusters top 2-ft. stems in summer.
 Spreads freely.

 These American natives have a definite wildflower look, with erect single stems, finely divided leaves...